 Video presentation: A digital twin for highly efficient & sustainable districts →

-Another company, an energy lab within the RTSoft group, developed intelligent software services and solutions for distributed energy resources (DERs).
+Another company, an energy lab within the RTSoft group, developed intelligent software services and solutions for distributed energy management.
 Using simulation, the energy lab INTELAB demonstrated the effectiveness of the platform for managing microgrids.
-It was easier for INTELAB to use AnyLogic than to create their own software.
+It was easier for INTELAB to use AnyLogic than to create their software.

 The energy lab tested a short-term optimization module and showed the benefits of an optimization algorithm.
 The goal of the optimization algorithm was to minimize the cost of generating electricity while satisfying system boundary conditions.

-How to motivate people to conserve energy is one of the major problems that building owners or managers face.
-An agent-based model was created in AnyLogic to resolve this problem.
-The developers created an influence and predictive model showing a change in thinking and a new behavior.
+How to encourage people to save energy?
+This is one of the major problems that building owners or managers face.
+A simulation model was created in AnyLogic to resolve this problem.
+It showed electric power consumption levels and a change in thinking and behavior.

-The predictive model helped understand how to push forward on education and information in order to fulfill the energy-saving agenda.
+This predictive model helped us understand how to push forward on education and information to fulfill the energy-saving agenda.

-At the University of Southern Denmark, an experiment applying AnyLogic simulation software demonstrated how electricity costs could vary using demand response.
-Demand response refers to changes in the use of electricity by consumers during high periods in order to decrease demand on the power grid and ensure electricity reliability.
+The University of Southern Denmark conducted an experiment applying AnyLogic simulation software to build a model for energy efficiency management.
+It showed how electricity costs could vary using demand response.
+Demand response refers to changes in the use of electricity by consumers during high periods to decrease demand on the power grid and ensure electricity reliability.

 The analysis of demand response using simulation focused on a Danish industrial consumer.
 With simulation it is possible to compare different scenarios: to vary parameters and see how the modeled system responds.
 This could enable consumers to make savings in electricity.

-The next modeling case showed the benefits of decentralized electricity smart grids and direct local energy trading.
-An agent-based simulation of a Dutch neighborhood demonstrated the efficiency and reliability of these changes.
+The next simulation case showed the benefits of decentralized electricity smart grids and direct local energy trading.
+An agent-based model of a Dutch neighborhood showed the efficiency and reliability of these changes.